 For Cannon, as for Dobson (1990), Gray (1992), Owen (1992), Matthews (1993), Perks (1993), and Young (1993), it is ethically correct that companies disclose information, on their stewardship of the environment.
 They also consider that companies do not disclose solely for ethical reasons.
 Therefore, clarification is necessary.
 If companies are disclosing environmental information on ethical grounds, this implies that some form of accountability underlies the disclosure.
-The important issue is, not only investigating why company management is disclosing environmental informative, groups believe that company management is disclosing such information.
+The important issue is, not only investigating why company management is disclosing environmental information, but also, why the interested parties, and normative, groups believe that company management is disclosing such information.
 The ethical rationale centres on corporate management believing that they are accountable to society for their stewardship of the environment.
 This accountability can be discharged by disclosure of environmental information.